Taste the Rainforest with Every Sip

 Located in the Iguaçu River Basin, the largest rainforest reserve in the state of Paraná, the erva grown here is influenced by the water, land, animal, and air elements, all imparting a distinct dimension and aura that’s experienced when sipping this ever from a cool 160ºF / 71ºC gourd infusion, particularly with a correct bomba (bombilla) of Brazil with a high filter count to properly strain this fine yerba from a large cuia.

 When drinking erva, these proper mateware tools, the bomba and cuia, play an important role in the experience.
 Sipping this erva as it were yerba, in an Argentine gourd with an Argentine bombilla, would do it a disservice, as erva would lack the space of the large cuia to properly unfurl, as it were.
 Erva needs to breathe!
 It needs the proper filtration with the bomba to taste as it should.
 Keep that in mind.

 Pepperoni on the nose!
 Thinly layered spices like peppercorn easily gel with a clean and refreshing green perfume, giving off a grandma sweater smell with a mate perfume.
 Apple jolly rancher and soft citrus candy elements.
 Of course bready-malt-bisquick pancake batter is present and expected, but the sweeter tangy elements cut right through to the fore of the nose.
-This is a telltale since of the captured diversity of this yerba.

 USDA Certified Organic Erva mate (yerba mate).